 In the context of sports, or when learning new manual tasks, movement analysis can be brought outside the lab as a tool for measuring performances, giving feedback to the athlete or the worker.

-In rehabilitation, motion characterization using data from inertial sensors is used to give feedback to the patient during autonomous execution of exercises, evaluating prescribed programmes of exercises and patients’ progress.
+In rehabilitation, motion characterisation using data from inertial sensors is used to give feedback to the patient during autonomous execution of exercises, evaluating prescribed programmes of exercises and patients’ progress.

 Data streams from inertial sensors are processed and analysed using machine learning techniques for automatic recognition of human motion activities and falls.

-Sensor fusion techniques are used to obtain metrics which further characterize specific movements, such as joint angles, number of steps or the step length during gait.
+Sensor fusion techniques are used to obtain metrics which further characterise specific movements, such as joint angles, number of steps or the step length during gait.